-Last updated on September 1, 2020.
+Last updated on October 9, 2022.

-Glass wasn’t really recycled in Chattanooga
+For a time, glass wasn’t really recycled in Chattanooga

 I used to take all of my recyclables to the recycling centers around town before signing up for Chattanooga curbside recycling in 2011.
-Recyclables had to go in clear or blue plastic bags and then set on the curb where trash bins were placed.
-Certain materials such as glass, shredded paper, and numbered plastics #3-#7 were not accepted.
+Recyclables had to go in clear or blue plastic bags and then be set on the curb where trash bins were placed.
+Certain materials such as glass, shredded paper, and numbered plastics #3-#7 were not accepted then.
 My family took our glass to the recycling center every couple of weeks.
 It wasn’t a big deal, nor was it a hassle.
 I was happy to do my part.

 No more curbside glass recycling

 In January 2018, city residents received a postcard from the City of Chattanooga announcing that they would no longer accept glass in curbside recycling.
 The postcard requested residents to participate in a survey about glass recycling options in the future.1 Residents would still be able to take their glass to the recycling centers around the city.
 I thought this was weird, so I looked into it.

 Glass was going to the landfill

 The Chattanooga Times Free Press reported this January 2018:

 “The postcard says glass put into curbside recycling bins is likely to break, mixing with other recycling and making it difficult to sort.
 That means the entire contents of the bin would end up in the landfill.
 It’s an ongoing problem.
 The city added glass to its curbside recycling around the fall of 2014 after it introduced the 96-gallon blue bins.
 But in August 2015, the Times Free Press reported the glass — and the other recyclables with it in the bins — was being landfilled because it was too dangerous to sort.”2